 6. Mitten finger flap allows for maximum warmth

-8. Extra pocket on the back side of the mitten keeps the handwarmer (keys etc.) in place.
+8. Extra pocket on the back side of the mitten keeps the handwarmer (and other items such as keys etc.) in place.

 9. Safety strap with elastic wrist band prevents the gloves from falling off

-The mittens with the inner gloves are easy to place without any help.
-The insulating effect is superior to any glove tested previously.
-Despite the large volume they are very light.
+The mittens, along with the inner gloves, are easy to put on and take off without any help.
+Their insulating effect is superior to any gloves tested previously.
+Despite their inherently large volume, they are very lightweight.

-After a long walk with them on, the fingers can begin to sweat, but the humidity is not retained.
+Your fingers can begin to sweat after a long walk with them on, but they are breathable and the humidity is not retained.

 REMOVING THE MITTENS

 Great thing is, we can open the zippers to let our fingers out without having to take off the mittens.
 With that, we can handle any tasks that require mobility of the fingers.
 In addition to using them during photo sessions, we also used them to handle our drone without any problems.

 The fastening system on the back side the mitten is very simple and reliable, both the Velcro for the thumb and magnet for the rest of the fingers.
 Within no time I was able to interchange between warm and comfortable hands inside the mittens and camera working hands out of the hood.

 The inner glove is quite warm and insulating even without the mitten.
 With the addition of the handwarmers I put in the glove pockets, my hand was able to stay warm during the photo shoot.